 Matthew is a New York based, New Zealand born music director, composer and pianist whose music has been heard around the United States, New Zealand and the world.

-Matthew's credits as music director include US regional productions of Next to Normal (Tibbits Opera House), Mary Poppins, The Music Man and Little Shop of Horrors (Post Playhouse) and New Zealand productions of We Will Rock You, Sister Act, The Last Five Years, Little Women, Ragtime, The Events and Working.
-Other credits as deputy musical director, assistant conductor and pianist include: Les Misérables, Wicked, Jesus Christ Superstar, Chicago, Mary Poppins, Legally Blonde, Hairspray, Mamma Mia!, Evita, Monty Python's Spamalot, The Phantom of the Opera and Buddy - The Buddy Holly Story.
-Matthew also conducted The Vocal Collective on their March 2019 United States tour, including in Carnegie Hall.
-Matthew is currently the Assistant Music Director at Northern Stage for Maggie Burrows' production of The Sound of Music.
+Matthew's credits as music director include US regional productions of Next to Normal (Tibbits Opera House), Mary Poppins, The Music Man and Little Shop of Horrors (Post Playhouse).
+For his work on Next To Normal Matthew was nominated for a BroadwayWorld.com regional theatre award for Best Music Direction.
+Other music direction credits include New Zealand productions of We Will Rock You, Sister Act, The Last Five Years, Little Women, Ragtime, The Events and Working.
+Other credits as associate music director and pianist include: Les Misérables, Wicked, Jesus Christ Superstar, Chicago, Mary Poppins, Legally Blonde, Hairspray, Mamma Mia!, Evita, Monty Python's Spamalot, The Phantom of the Opera and Buddy - The Buddy Holly Story.
+Matthew also conducted The Vocal Collective on their 2019 US tour to Carnegie Hall.
+Most recently Matthew was assistant music director in Northern Stage Vermont's production of The Sound of Music.

 Matthew holds a Bachelor of Music (Composition) and Bachelor of Laws with Honours from the University of Canterbury, and an ATCL diploma in piano performance from Trinity College, London.
 He has also lectured in music theory, composition, keyboard musicianship and musical theatre at the University of Canterbury School of Music and Ara Institute of Canterbury.
 Matthew is an alumni of the New York University Summer Film Scoring workshop (2017).